 Our results are robust to the various robustness checks shown in the appendix.
+We find strong effects also for the 2015-2019 change in the vote share for PiS (Table B.4).
 The regressions using municipality population weights yield similar results (Table B.13).
-The results remain unchanged when alternative outcome variable definitions (share of valid votes, see Table B.12) or alternative treatment measures are applied (Tables B.14-B.16).
+The results remain unchanged when an alternative outcome variable definition (Table B.14) or alternative treatment measures are applied (Tables B.15-B.17).
 The leads and lags of the effects obtained from a panel fixed effect estimator are virtually the same as our baseline estimates (Figure B.1).
-We use dummy treatment variables to apply a doubly robust difference-in-differences estimator by Sant'Anna and Zhao (2020), and the results remain significant (Table B.17).
-The results also remain significant when alternative standard errors (Table B.19) and alternative choices of region fixed effects are used (Table B.20).
+We use dummy treatment variables to apply the doubly robust difference-in-differences estimator by Sant'Anna and Zhao (2020), and the results remain significant (Table B.18).
+The results also remain significant when alternative standard errors (Table B.20) and alternative choices of region fixed effects are used (Table B.21).
 Randomization inference confirms the p-value of the main effect (Figure B.2).
-We compute the Approximate Maximum Influence Perturbation following Broderick, Giordano, and Meager (2021), and show that our results are also robust to the removal of a small fraction of the sample.
-Finally, the parallel trends also hold when the 2005 election is included (Figure B.4).
+We compute the Approximate Maximum Influence Perturbation following Broderick, Giordano, and Meager (2021), and show that our results are also robust to the removal of a small fraction of the sample (Figure B.3).
+Finally, we find no differential pre-treatment trends when the 2005 election is included (Figure B.4).